mlswg/mls-protocol/draft-ietf-mls-protocol.md

     else:
         return 2*(n - 1) + 1

-# The index of the root node of a tree with n leaves.
+# The node index of the root node of a tree with n leaves.
 def root(n):
     w = node_width(n)
     return (1 << log2(w)) - 1